 Micro Diner (221 Shiloh Street)

-If you’ve ever been in the Strip District on a weekend morning, you’ve seen the lines at DeLuca’s Diner… and they’re there for a reason.
+Although the restaurant has been temporarily closed since COVID, anyone who has been in the Strip District on a weekend morning, remembers seeing the lines at DeLuca’s Diner… and they’re there for a reason.
 It might be one of the most famous diners in town, thanks in part to their ‘fancy’ pancakes and their famous crepes, filled with sweet ricotta cheese and toppings that include everything from chocolate chips and strawberries to bananas and caramel sauce.
 The cash-only diner is open seven days a week for breakfast and lunch.
+Can’t wait to get your Deluca’s fix from the original location?
+Check out their Robinson satellite location that offers the same menu and generously sized portions.

 DeLuca’s Diner (2015 Penn Avenue)

 Johnny’s Diner in the West End has a long history, and has gone through a number of iterations throughout the years – Pip’s, Eve’s, Marie’s, Irene’s – but has kept the true spirit of a diner with huge, no-frills breakfast platters of eggs, sausage, bacon, pancakes and more.
-They’re open seven days a week and are cash-only, and it’s definitely worth a visit to their Saw Mill Run-adjacent location.
+They’re open Monday through Saturday and are cash-only, and it’s definitely worth a visit to their Saw Mill Run-adjacent location.

 Johnny’s Diner (1900 Woodville Avenue)

 Tucked under a bridge in the Woods Run section of the North Side, Don’s Diner might just be one of Pittsburgh’s greatest hidden gems… in fact, Architecture Magazine featured Don’s in their ‘loneliest architecture’ feature.
 Nevertheless, the diner features friendly service and over-stuffed plates, and is worth a visit.
-You’ll find diner classics like omelettes and pancakes on the extended breakfast menu, and cheeseburgers and club sandwiches for lunch – and $1 coffee with unlimited refills, too.
+You’ll find diner classics like omelettes and pancakes on the extended breakfast menu, and cheeseburgers and club sandwiches for lunch.

 Don’s Diner (1729 Eckert Street)

-With four locations (Castle Shannon, Kennedy Township, South Hills and Carnegie), finding a Bob’s Diner in Pittsburgh is as easy as (homemade) pie.
+With threelocations (Castle Shannon, Kennedy Township, and Carnegie), finding a Bob’s Diner in Pittsburgh is as easy as (homemade) pie.
 They offer breakfast all day, plus lunch and dinner, too.
 Menu highlights include Mancini’s Raisin French Toast, Corned Beef and Hash and an ever-changing quiche of the day.

 Bob’s Diner (1230 Grove Road)